cdlavacudeg/azure-challenge/Azure_Intro/Azure_ML.md

 Logic apps are similar to functions.
 Both enable you to trigger logic based on an event.
 Where functions execute code, logic apps execute workflows that are designed to automate business scenarios and are built from predefined logic blocks.

 Every Azure logic app workflow starts with a trigger, which fires when a specific event happens or when newly available data meets specific criteria.
 Many triggers include basic scheduling capabilities, so developers can specify how regularly their workloads will run.
 Each time the trigger fires, the Logic Apps engine creates a logic app instance that runs the actions in the workflow.
-These actions can also include data conversions and flow controls, such as conditional statements, switch statements, loops, and branching.
+These actions can also include data conversions and flow controls, such as conditional statements, switch statements, loops and branching.

 You create logic app workflows by using a visual designer on the Azure portal or in Visual Studio.
 The workflows are persisted as a JSON file with a known workflow schema.

 ## Azure Virtual Desktop

 Azure Virtual Desktop is a desktop and application virtualization service that runs on the cloud.
 It enables your users to use a cloud-hosted version of Windows from any location.
-Azure Virtual Desktop works across devices like Windows, Mac, iOS, Android, and Linux.
+Azure Virtual Desktop works across devices like Windows, Mac, iOS, Android and Linux.
 It works with apps that you can use to access remote desktops and apps.
 You can also use most modern browsers to access Azure Virtual Desktop-hosted experiences.

 Users have the freedom to connect to Azure Virtual Desktop with any device over the internet.
 They use a Azure Virtual Desktop client to connect to their published Windows desktop and applications.
-This client could either be a native application on the device or the Azure Virtual Desktop HTML5 web client.
+This client could either be a native application on the device, or the Azure Virtual Desktop HTML5 web client.

 You can make sure your session host virtual machines (VMs) run near apps and services that connect to your datacenter or the cloud.
 This way your users stay productive and don't encounter long load times.